 The greatest saving grace of the show's visuals is its grimdark aesthetic.
 You might just call this "edge" and you'd be right, but it's consistent edge that is totally in keeping with the rest of the show.
 Scenes are full of shadows, dark colors, and the fact that the war takes place during mostly the nighttime with rain and clouds during the day.
 Every aspect of the show contributes to this style and the visuals pull plenty of the weight.
-You've no doubt seen criticism of the visuals but they do so much in making the show a unique and memorable experience.
+While the art is far from perfect, I can say it makes up for enough of its flaws with a memorable personality.

 The voice acting is good across all 12 contestants and there's a dub as well that's not as good as the Japanese voice acting but it's nice to have the option.

 Despite having exciting action, a majority of the show’s screen time is flashbacks and talking scenes.
 I liked a lot of the backstories, but as I said earlier not all of them are interesting.
 Your mileage may vary when it comes to enjoying Juuni Taisen, I really liked it but it may not be for everyone.
 If you can embrace the edginess regardless of the absurd plot then you’ll probably find it just as enthralling as I did.

 [Final Score: 7.7/10]